grammyjs/website/site/docs/plugins/session.md

 # Sessions and Storing Data (built-in)

-While you can always just write you own code to connect to a data storage of your choice, grammY supports a very convenient storage pattern called _sessions_.
+While you can always just write your own code to connect to a data storage of your choice, grammY supports a very convenient storage pattern called _sessions_.

 > [Jump down](#how-to-use-sessions) if you know how sessions work.